zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_iot_edge/aks_iot_edge_terraform/_index.md

     ![Screenshot showing Azure Portal with AKS resource](./04.png)

-* In this scenario we will use a VM as a "simulation" of an IoT Edge device.
+* In this scenario we will use a VM to "simulate" an IoT Edge device.
 To do this, we must register a new Edge device in our IoT Hub that we will later configure.

 * In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the next commands: